Who we are

 You can also see committee membership details for our commissioners and senior leadership team.

-We have three expert advisory groups who provide us with independent advice to support the development of our regulatory approach.
-Each group is made up of different types of expertise – including academia and public health, digital and technology, and lived experience of gambling harms.
+We have 3 expert groups who provide us with advice and insight to support the development of our regulatory approach.
+Each group is made up of different types of expertise – including digital and technology, lived experience of gambling harms, and senior industry stakeholders.
 You can read more about each group, its members, and its role.

 Governance framework